kulics/koral/book-en/judgment.md

 ```
 ? true
 {
-    Console.WriteLine.("true")  // true
+    cmd.print.("true")  // true
 }
 ```
 # Boolean Judgment
-When the judgment value is only `Bool`, the statement is executed only if it is `true`.
+When the judgment value is only `bl`, the statement is executed only if it is `true`.
 If we also need to handle `false` at the same time, then we can use the auxiliary notation `? value {}` to continue declare another statement.

 E.g: